kakisoft/slides/logistic-for-engineers-en/slide.md

 ### Shipment
 <br>

-Shipment is the process of bring out some items from warehouses to customers.
+Shipment is the process of bringing out some items from warehouses to customers.

 ---